karlkfi/kpt-config-sync/docs/user/system_overview.md

 ![drawing](../img/nomos_arch.png)

-The above diagram is a simplified view of GKE Policy Management components running on multiple Kubernetes clusters.
+System diagram above shows all GKE Policy Management components running on multiple Kubernetes clusters.
 Each component is described below.

-## PolicyImporter
+## git-policy-importer

-PolicyImporter is an abstraction for a controller that consumes policy definitions from an external source of truth and builds a canonical representation of the hierarchy using cluster-level CRD(s) defined by GKE Policy Management.
+A PolicyImporter is an abstraction for a controller that consumes policy definitions from an external source of truth and builds a canonical representation of the hierarchy using cluster-level CRD(s) defined by GKE Policy Management.
 GKE Policy Management can be extended to support different sources